LeninSG21/WidowX/ROS/README.md

 the topic) and the code for the ArbotiX ([MoveWithController.ino](https://github.com/LeninSG21/WidowX/blob/master/Arduino%20Library/Examples/MoveWithController/MoveWithController.ino) is also universal.
 So lets see how it works and so that you can adapt it to your own controller.

+First, lets take a look to the following diagram.